Estimating the Potential of Program Repair Search Spaces with Commit Analysis: A Lightweight Method for Analyzing Program Repair Search Spaces

-In \autoref{tab:tools}, each row presents a brief overview of the change patterns and the post-matching rules that we consider to encode the search space of the corresponding repair system.
-For instance, three change patterns are considered to encode the repair strategies employed by Arja, one for inserting a new statement, one for removing a statement, and one for replacing a statement.
+In \autoref{tab:tools}, each row presents a brief overview of the strategy specifications and the post-matching rules that we consider to encode the search space of the corresponding repair approach.
+For instance, three strategy specifications are considered to encode the repair strategies employed by Arja, one for inserting a new statement, one for removing a statement, and one for replacing a statement.
 Moreover, in accordance with the process of synthesizing new statements in Arja, we have a post-matching rule: the new statement should be a copy of an existing statement, while the variables, literals, and methods can be replaced by other variables, literals, and methods in the scope.